-DC police: 2 detained near National Mall after 'suspicious vehicle' spotted, 'potentially' with weapons inside
+DC police: 2 briefly detained near National Mall after 'suspicious vehicle' spotted

 CLICK HERE TO GET THE FOX NEWS APP

-The alert comes as President Biden and Vice President Harris were across the river in Virginia laying wreaths at the Pentagon to honor the victims of the 9/11 attacks.
+The alert came as President Biden and Vice President Harris were across the river in Virginia laying wreaths at the Pentagon to honor the victims of the 9/11 attacks.

-UPDATE: Sgt.
-Norment told Fox News the suspicious vehicle was a U-Haul truck and no live explosives were found.
+Fox News later learned the suspicious vehicle was a U-Haul truck and no live explosives were found.

-"A search of the truck resulted in locating multiple ‘Air Soft’ rifles and pistols," Norment said.
+"A search of the truck resulted in locating multiple ‘Air Soft’ rifles and pistols," a Park Police spokesman said.
 "The detained individuals cooperated with the investigation and were released without further incident.
 All roads are open at this time."